Communication

 4. Use a lighter signature for replies, reply-alls, and forwarded emails: There's no need to load your full signature with every response.
 Once your recipient has received your complete signature, you can switch to a more minimalist version for subsequent exchanges.

 5. For businesses: Use an email signature management solution.
 By standardizing and compressing your employees' emails, you can reduce the carbon footprint of email signatures.
-No more Martine from accounting attaching a 4K photo of her dog Pixou to every single email!
+No more Daniel from accounting attaching a 4K photo of his dog Buddy to every single email!

 Advice for Companies Looking to Reduce Their Carbon Footprint